2014 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Hudhud

 Under the influence of an upper air cyclonic circulation, a low-pressure area formed over the Andaman Sea on October 6.
 The system drifted westward and intensified into a depression and subsequently into a deep depression the next day, followed by the Joint Typhoon Warning Center (JTWC) issuing a Tropical Cyclone Formation Alert (TCFA).
 Owing to favorable environmental conditions, the storm intensified into a cyclonic storm on October 8 and was named Hudhud.
+(Note: The name Hudhud (Arabic: هدهد, [hud.hud]) was contributed by Oman and refers to the Eurasian hoopoe (Upupa epops) in Arabic.)
 Its convection consolidated in the following hours, and Hudhud became a Severe Cyclonic Storm on October 9.
 Hudhud underwent rapid intensification in the following days, intensified into a Very severe cyclonic storm and developed a well-defined eye feature.
 Shortly before landfall near Visakhapatnam, Andhra Pradesh on October 12, Hudhud reached its peak strength with three-minute wind speeds of 175 km/h and a minimum central pressure of 950 hPa.
 The system drifted northwards over land and was last noted as a well-marked low-pressure area over east Uttar Pradesh on October 14.

 Hudhud brought extensive damage to the coastal districts of Andhra Pradesh.
-At least 124 deaths were reported due to the storm and damage amounted to 21,908 crore (US$3.58 billion).
+Damage amounted to 21,908 crore (US$3.58 billion).

 Extremely Severe Cyclonic Storm Nilofar

 In late October, a low-pressure area formed over the Arabian Sea.
 It slowly consolidated and a Tropical Cyclone Formation Alert (TCFA) was issued by the Joint Typhoon Warning Center (JTWC) on October 24.
 The following day, the India Meteorological Department (IMD) classified the storm as a depression, designating it ARB 02, and the JTWC estimated tropical storm winds at the storm's center, starting advisories for the system.
 On October 26, the system remained stationary and intensified into a Deep Depression.
 Subsequently, the IMD reported the storm had intensified into a cyclonic storm, and named it Nilofar.
+(Note: The name Nilofar (Urdu: نیلوفر, [niːloːˈfəɾ]) was contributed by Pakistan and means "water lily" in Urdu.)
 The following day, the IMD upgraded the storm into a severe cyclonic storm and further to a very severe cyclonic storm, and the JTWC reported hurricane-strength winds at Nilofar's center as it meanwhile developed an eye feature.
 On October 28, Nilofar underwent rapid intensification throughout the day, reaching a peak strength of 950 mbar with wind speeds exceeding 205 km/h, tied with Hudhud.
 Over the following days, the storm recurved northeastwards and experienced high vertical wind shear, causing it to weaken rapidly into a minimal cyclonic storm on October 30.
 The low-level circulation center of the storm became exposed in the following hours and IMD downgraded the storm into a well-marked low-pressure area on October 31, issuing its final advisory for the system.